anonslou/farkle/README.md

 # Farkle
-Minigame from Kingdom Come: Deliverance
+Minigame from Kingdom Come: Deliverance.

 Only roll and score functions avalible now...

 ## running...